mgurov/mposter/README.md

 ## --url

 By default, the sole value from the input line is added to the url provided.
-Go templating allows for more flexible URL structures:
+Placeholders allow for more flexible URL structures:

 ````
-$ echo a,b | mposter --url=http://host:port/path/{{.f1}}/subpath/{{.f2}}
+$ echo a,b | mposter --url=http://host:port/path/{{0}}/subpath/{{1}}
 ````

 would produce a call to `http://host:port/path/a/subpath/b`